wrdrd/docs/docs/consulting/investing.rst

 | Wikipedia: https://en.wikipedia.org/wiki/Investment

-.. warning:: Like the rest of this documentation set, this is not to be taken as financial advice.
+.. warning:: Like the rest of this documentation set, this is not to be taken as financial advice;
+   or advice of any kind.

 Basics
 -------